Kevin McCarthy and the Sword of Damocles - Legal Reader

 Dionysus also arranged to have a glinty, sharp sword suspended above the throne, point aimed straight downward at Damocles, hanging by the thin strand of a single horse-tail hair.
 Damocles was living large, enjoying the sumptuous experience of kinghood, when he glanced up and noticed the sword.
 Once seen, it couldn’t be un-seen, and Damocles no longer enjoyed being the alpha male of Sicily with such impending doom bearing down upon him.
 According to Cicero, that was the price of kingship, the persistent fear of death that prevented real happiness.

-It’s hard to forget how hard and how desperately Kevin McCarthy worked to be the king of the House.
+It’s hard to forget how desperately Kevin McCarthy worked to be the king of the House.

 It took McCarthy 15 rounds of voting last January before finally, painfully, winning election to Speaker.
 On the way, he kissed every boot of the most extreme members of the GOP’s caucus, promising to place them in key committees and advance their every legislative whim.
 In doing so, he made himself beholden to the likes of Lauren Boebert, Matt Gaetz, and Marjorie “Jewish space laser” Taylor Greene.
 He made significant concessions, including making it easier for any member of the House to oust the Speaker through a motion that would override any other business at hand and force a vote to the floor where a majority could send him packing.